Click here to listen to a reading of this blog:

 Beans, such as Kidney Beans

 Due to their protein content, beans can be a great source of sustained energy, which, if you live with hypothyroidism, you may be lacking.
-They’re also high in fiber, which can be helpful if you suffer with constipation, a common side effect of hypothyroidism.
+They’re also high in fibre, which can be helpful if you suffer with constipation, a common side effect of hypothyroidism.
 You can use them in stews, curries or even salads.

 Constipation is a common symptom of hypothyroidism and foods rich in fibre can help this.
 They can also help balance out wobbly blood sugar which is often coupled with Hashimoto’s and help you feel fuller.
 Just make sure not to eat loads of fibre-rich foods near taking your thyroid medication as this can affect absorption.